Skip to content

 » READ MORE: Pa.
 Democratic Party sues Erie board of elections over up to 20,000 missing mail ballots in the bellwether county

-Thomas Talarico, the attorney representing Erie County’s board of elections in the case, said the 17,000 ballot estimate is “exaggerated and extreme” and was calculated based on the number of voters who had not yet returned their mail ballots, and that not all might be missing.
+Thomas Talarico, the attorney representing Erie County’s elections board in the case, said that the 17,000 ballot estimate is “exaggerated and extreme” and was calculated based on the number of voters who had not yet returned their mail ballots, and that not all might be missing.
 Of the 42,152 Erie County voters who requested a mail ballot, 16,330 are still outstanding, according to Department of State data.

 “We’re all confident that in spite of the mail ballot delays, that everyone will ultimately have the opportunity to vote,” Talarico added.

 Erie was one of three counties to flip from voting for Barack Obama in 2012 to former President Donald Trump in 2016.
-It was also one of two, along with Northampton, to flip back to Biden in 2020 — though by only about 1,400 votes.
+It was also one of two, along with Northampton, to flip back to Joe Biden in 2020 — though by only about 1,400 votes.

 Ridge ordered the election board to remain open through the weekend for extended hours, to add an additional printer to its offices in the Erie County Courthouse to reduce wait times — which previously lasted between two and three hours — for affected voters to get a new ballot, and to collect enough ballots and provisional ballots for affected voters to use on Election Day.